2Kelvin/2Kelvin/README.md

 - 👋 Hi, I’m @2Kelvin, an aspiring Mobile App Developer
 - 👀 I’m interested in Coding, Art and Basketball
-- 🌱 I’m currently learning Android Programming Using Jetpack Compose
+- 🌱 I’m currently learning React JS and Node JS

 <!---
 2Kelvin/2Kelvin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.